 1998 -- Rod Brind'Amour scored both goals and Ron Hextall turned aside 22 of the 23 shots he faced in a 2-1 victory over the Washington Capitals at the First Union Center.

-Philadelphia took a 2-1 lead into the first intermission on goals by LeClair and Mark Recchi, and rookie goaltender Brian Boucher made that lead hold up into the third period despite being outshot 24-13 over the first 40 minutes.
+Despite being outshot by the visitors by a 17-6 count in the first period, markers from LeClair and Mark Recchi gave Philadelphia a 2-1 lead, and rookie goaltender Brian Boucher made that lead hold up into the third period despite a 24-13 shot count that favored the Blues over the first 40 minutes.

-Pavol Demitra knotted the score with 7:59 left, before LeClair tallied his game-winner.
+Pavol Demitra knotted the score with 7:59 left in regulation, before LeClair tallied his game-winner.

 2002 -- Michal Handzus became only the second player in NHL history to record a penalty shot game-winning goal in overtime when he beat Dan Blackburn with 36.7 seconds remaining in the extra frame to life the Flyers to a thrilling 3-2 win over the New York Rangers at the First Union Center.

-Handzus -- who had been hooked from behind by defenseman Tom Poti while on a breakaway to set up the rare occurence -- faked Blackburn on the forehand, then shifted to the bachand and sent a high shot to the glove side for the game-winning marker.
+Handzus -- who had been hooked from behind by defenseman Tom Poti while on a breakaway to set up the rare occurrence -- faked Blackburn on the forehand, then shifted to the backhand and sent a high shot to the glove side for the game-winning marker.

 Former-Philadelphia captain Eric Lindros scored with two minutes left in the second period to knot the game at 2-2.